Japan says no bids received in weekly feed grain tender

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

 Japan buys a small portion of feed wheat and barley via the so-called SBS auctions, in which end-users and importers specify the origin, price and quantity of grain, allowing millers to meet their varied needs for the feed grain.
-(Reporting by Yuka Obayashi; Editing by Subhranshu Sahu)
+(Reporting by Yuka Obayashi; Editing by Prateek Chatterjee)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)